jamesmadelin/Hardware/Cryptosteel.md

 ## Cryptosteel

 Cryptosteel is a device you can use to backup a seed or private key.
-The device is supplied un assembeled.
+The device is supplied un assembeled, meaning your seed or private keys remain private.

 ### Cryptosteel Security - Glitter polish and Burial